arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 9: What happens to my existing job submissions and queued jobs during the migration process?
+### What happens to my existing job submissions and queued jobs during the migration process?
 <details>
 <summary> <b>Answer</b>: </summary>
  For the most part, the migration will start after all running jobs have been completed.
 We understand the importance of job completion for ongoing research activities.
 Accommodations will be made for long-running jobs that cannot be checkpointed.